 You have scattered Your enemies with Your mighty arm.

 a.
 The heavens will praise Your wonders, O LORD: Ethan was probably familiar with David’s words in Psalm 19: The heavens declare the glory of God.
-God was not only to be praised for His faithfulness also in the assembly of the saints, but for His staggering work of creation.
+God was not only to be praised for His faithfulness…in the assembly of the saints, but for His staggering work of creation.

 i.
-Several commentators regard the mentions of the saints and the sons of the mighty and the assembly of the saints to refer to angelic beings.
-If so, Ethan the Psalmist brings together all creation to recognize the greatness and majesty of God.
+Several commentators regard the reference to the saints, the sons of the mighty, and the assembly of the saints to mean angelic beings.
+If so, Ethan the psalmist brought together all creation to recognize the greatness and majesty of God.

 ii.
 “Earth and heaven are one in admiring and adoring the covenant God: Saints above see most clearly into the heights and depths of divine love, therefore, they praise its wonders; and saints below, being conscious of their many sins and multiplied provocations of the Lord, admire his faithfulness.”
 (Spurgeon)